Prevention Hierarchy

 Eliminating the risk/hazard is ideal, but unfortunately not always feasible.

-Level 2: Substitution of the hazard
+Level 2: Substitution of hazard.

 If complete elimination is not possible, substitution or replacement is often a good approach.
 This simply means replacing a hazardous work tool with an alternative with similar functionality but with less negative impact on safety and health.